macatak/ELK/README.md

 # ELK
 ELK related projects combined into one project from the separate ones

+Logstash 101
+Info on Logstash, how to run it from the command line, and an attempt to cover some of the options via plugins and codecs.

 AustinBSides2019
 Material for a 4 hour BSides Training